ahadas/ahadas.github.io/_drafts/2018-8-7-about-mucommander.md

 Next, I describe the four major challenges I see at the moment that hinder the progress of the project.

 ## Scaling the development model
 From time to time we get some really nice contributions as well as issues that users report.
 However, we currently have a fairly large codebase that becomes hard to maintain by a single maintainer.
-That causes PRs and issues to occasionally wait relatively long time for attention.
+That causes PRs and issues to occasionally wait relatively long time for getting attention.

 ## Communicating with the community
 The contributions we get and issues that are being filed are a good sign as they show that both developers and end-users are interested in and using muCommander.

-We used to communicate with the developers and users communities by [Google group](https://groups.google.com/d/forum/mucommander-dev), [Forum](http://mu-j.com/mucommander/forums/), and [IRC channel](irc://irc.freenode.net/mucommander).
+We used to communicate with the developer and user communities by [Google group](https://groups.google.com/d/forum/mucommander-dev), [Forum](http://mu-j.com/mucommander/forums/), and [IRC channel](irc://irc.freenode.net/mucommander).
 All these are practically abandoned.
 Seems like both the GitHub issues/PRs and GITTER provide good alternatives for communicating with developers.
 It may feel like the tools we currently use do not provide a good alternative to the Google group and the Forum for getting feedback and ideas from users though.
 But on the other hand, that may also be a consequence of the relatively low traffic in general in the project these days.

 ## Competitive products and projects
 There is a large variety of alternative file managers nowadays.
 Some of them target a specific operating system and thus are sometimes faster and better integrated (the most interesting are probably those that target Mac OS X, that is used by most of our user base).
 Some are backed up by commercial organizations.
 Those are typically proprietary products that provide base funtionality for free  and other paid capabilities.